Costa Rica Sea Turtle Service and Adventure

 DAYS 2 – 3: Punta Arenas

-Our first night we will get to know each other with some group ice breakers and become acquainted with Costa Rican culture.
-The next morning we will hop on a catamaran to Tortuga island for a relaxing island lunch before heading to Montezuma, the site of where our service project officially begins!
+On our first night, we will get to know each other with some group icebreakers and become acquainted with Costa Rican culture.
+The next morning we will hop on a catamaran to Tortuga Island for a relaxing island lunch before heading to Montezuma, where our service project officially begins!

 DAYS 3 – 8: Montezuma Sea Turtle Service Project